 Handles are one of the most important features in a bag!
-Learn the easiest method to make corded cotton webbing bag handles!
+In this simple and quick tutorial you’ll learn the easiest method to make corded webbing straps for bags!

 Webbing straps for bags

-Making corded cotton webbing bag handles is the easiest method ever!
-Seriously, you’ve got to give these a try!
-If you always wanted to make your own corded bag handles but the idea scared the heck out of you, this method for webbing bag handles is your best option!
+Sewing webbing straps for bags is the easiest method ever to make corded bag handles!
+Seriously, you’ve got to give these a try, they’re incredibly easy and quick to make!
+If you always wanted to make your own corded bag handles but the idea scared you, this method for webbing bag handles is your best option!
 It can’t get easier than this so even the ultimate beginners can do it.

 Similar posts you might like:

-But plain webbing handles for bags is just not my thing so making corded bag handles with cotton webbing sounded like a much better option to me, am I right?
+But plain webbing straps for bags is just not my thing and I didn’t see them working for my new bag at all!
+Making corded bag handles with cotton webbing sounded like a much better option to me, am I right?
 Corded handles look so much prettier and professional and the handles are sturdier and offer more padding.
-Plus webbing is pretty flexible so no crease will form when the handles bend; a bonus if you are a perfectionist!
+Plus webbing is pretty flexible so no creases form when the handles bend; a bonus if you are a perfectionist!

-I’ve made corded bag handles before (in this post, for this gorgeous canvas bag) but using webbing for this project proved to be countless times easier.
-There’s no fraying in using webbing and no tube turning is needed (which used to be such a headache for me until I discovered this trick).
+I’ve made corded bag handles before (in this post, for this gorgeous canvas bag), and while I loved making those literally from scratch, these webbing straps for bags were better!
+Using webbing for this project proved to be countless times easier.
+When using webbing there’s no cutting fabric on bias, no fraying and no tube turning is needed (which used to be such a headache for me until I discovered this trick).
 This project is the simplest ever!

 To make these cotton webbing bag handles I used the same type of cording as in this rope bowl tutorial but any cording that fits inside your cotton webbing will do.
 You will also need a zipper foot and canvas needle and thread.
 My cording foot didn’t fit the size of this pipping so I tried to use my second zipper foot which I never got to use but unfortunately this wasn’t a good option for this project either and had too revert to my old bud.
 It worked like a charm!